ObviousYordle/SlapJackAI/README.md

 3. Now in the same backend directory, run pip install -r .\requirements.txt to get all the dependencies on the project

-4. You should be set, now run python ./main.py to run the FastAPI call
+4. You should be set, now run python ./main.py to run the FastAPI call.
+Afterwards, enter the http://localhost:8000/static/home.html link to start on the home page.